 - Part 3 – In part three we’ll try to tie it all together with our copy, content strategy plus calendar and wireframe a page.
 We will also discuss building the authority of the domain we’re working with.

-- Part 4 (coming soon) – Finally, we’re going to come up with a strategy based off of CRM data and automating the marketing strategy for the clinic we choose to help in this article.
+- Part 4 – Finally, we’re going to come up with a strategy based off of CRM data and automating our email strategy for the clinic we choose to help in this article.
 We’ll also talk about a strategy for paid advertising.

 Once you go over all four parts, you should have a good understanding of how to grow your business online.